 Service learning is an integral part of your college experience at Concordia-Chicago.
 Textbooks and classroom discussions quickly translate into hands-on opportunities to serve within local and national communities where you can change and improve the lives of others.

-Concordia University Chicago was founded in 1864 as a college for teachers and today is a comprehensive university comprising the College of Arts and Sciences, College of Business, College of Education, College of Graduate Studies and College of Innovation and Professional Programs.
-CUC offers graduate and undergraduate programs, as well as doctoral degrees.
-The University is affiliated with The Lutheran Church-Missouri Synod and is a member of the Concordia University System, a nationwide network of colleges and universities.
+Concordia University Chicago is a comprehensive university composed of the College of Arts and Sciences, the College of Business, the College of Education and the College of Graduate Studies.
+CUC offers undergraduate and master's programs, as well as doctoral degrees.

 - Higher Learning Commission (HLC)

 - Council for the Accreditation of Educator Preparation (CAEP)

 - National Association of Schools of Music (NASM)

 Total Enrollment: 6,176